CLRX/CLRX-mirror/doc/ClrxToc.md

 CLRadeonExtender is package to low-level development for Radeon GPU's compatible with GCN1.0/1.1/1.2/1.4 (AMD VEGA) architecture.
-It provides an assembler and disassembler that can handle the AMD Catalyst(TM) OpenCL program binaries and the GalliumCompute program binaries.
+It provides an assembler and disassembler that can handle the AMD Catalyst(TM), the AMDGPU-PRO OpenCL, the GalliumCompute and the ROCm-OpenCL program binaries.

 ---